sverma88/ADMA_Demo_2018/README.md

 __Line 17, path of the training data__
 __Line 78, path of the generated data__

-Once the code terminates output file named __Batches_alpha_CategoryA_CategoryB__ will be saved in ./Stage-2/Filter_Unbiased_Images/Filtered_Images/
+Once the code terminates output file named __Batches_alpha_CategoryA_CategoryB__ will be saved in
+*./Stage-2/Filter_Unbiased_Images/Filtered_Images/*
-This file contains the test data andits labels, batches of training and filter images for 3-fold cross-validation.
+This file contains the test data and its labels, batches of training and filter images for 3-fold cross-validation.